Note: This page contains affiliate links, which means if you decide to buy something, I earn a small commission, at no extra cost to you.

-Outdoor cat enclosures provide a great solution to an ongoing dilemma.
+Outdoor cat enclosures, or catios, provide a great solution to an ongoing dilemma.
 The statistics are in.
 We know that indoor cats live longer, healthier lives.
 But they desperately want to get outside!

 How they love the feeling of the wind blowing through their fur.
 And the feeling of the warm sunshine as they lounge on the ground.
 And did you know there are birds out there?!?

 Just the simple act of pouncing on a cricket or trying to catch a fly actually brightens up a cats day.
 It adds to their overall health.
 They get exercise, and they feel like those instincts are being satisfied.